Altonaer Museum

 Is photography allowed?

-Check the museum’s official website for the latest photography policy, as restrictions may apply in certain areas.
+Check the museum’s policy regarding photography, as restrictions may apply to certain exhibits.

 Are there guided tours?